 SJ Racing selected this filly out of the Inglis Scone Yearling sale in May offered on account of Glastonbury Farms, as agent, and carries the strawberry brand on her left (near) side shoulder.

-The bay is out of Skillz that Killz retired a winner and placed 11-times, after selling as a yearling to the bid of Michael Hickmott at the 2013 Magic Millions Gold Coast Yearling sale.
+The bay is out of Skillz that Killz retired as a winner and placed 11-times, after selling as a yearling to the bid of Michael Hickmott at the 2013 Magic Millions Gold Coast Yearling sale.
 Racing for 18-months the chestnut was then re-offered for sale in 2017.
 This time Sillz that Killz sold as a breeding prospect when knocked down to the bid of Bridie Sparkes who gave $70,000, now the dam of three foals, this two-year-old is the first.

 Skillz That Killz is by Sebring and currently has a weanling filly by Headwater (by Exceed and Excel) growing too.
-Out of the Galileo mare, Hummingbird who was trained by Paul Perry that was a winner too and is in-turn a daughter of the Group 2 Sliver Slipper winner Cashier (by Danehill).
+Out of the Galileo mare, Hummingbird who was trained by Paul Perry that was a winner too and is in-turn a daughter of the Group 2 Sliver Shadow winner Cashier (by Danehill).

 The former Golden Slipper and AJC Sires’ Produce Stakes winner Sebring (by More Than Ready) unfortunately suffered a heart attack earlier this year.
 His daughters have produced 30 runners, as of mid-September 2019, 10 of them are winners and include The Enzo (ex Danica) a winner of the Restricted Listed Inglis Classic (1200 m.).

 NOT ENOUGH?
-This filly is from the first book of coverings of Deep Field a fast horse that won five races from eight starts banking more than $350,000 for connections and is a full brother to the Group 1 Caulfield Guineas winner Shooting to Win (by Northern Meteor), that was trained and placed to advantage by Team Hawkes Deep Field was placed to advantage won the Group 2 Linlithgow Stakes at Flemington down the VRC’s famous straight course over 1200 m.
+This filly is from the first book of coverings of Deep Field a fast horse that won five races from eight starts banking more than $350,000 for connections and is a full brother to the Group 1 Caulfield Guineas winner Shooting to Win (by Northern Meteor), that was trained and placed to advantage by Team Hawkes, Deep Field won the 2014 Group 2 Linlithgow Stakes at Flemington down the VRC’s famous straight course over 1200 m.